tamilaly/Heat_Resilience_Cost-Benefit/README.md

 # Probabilistic Cost-Benefit Assessment for Renovation Measures targeting heating and cooling efficiency

-This script can be used to simulate the possible chances for cost-recovery and development of total cost long-term.
+This script can be used to simulate the possible chances for cost recovery and the development of the total cost in the long term.
 The goal might be to understand the likelihood and impact of worst-case scenarios.
 The input data is based on energy plus simulations historical weather data analysis used as an

 ## Getting Started